 The library continues to proctor tests for students who are required to take tests online.
-In 2015, we proctored 119 tests.
+In 2016, we proctored 227 tests.
 We make our computers available free of charge as well as the service of proctoring.

 Our two book clubs still meet and are slowly growing in numbers.
 One of these meets in the afternoon and one in the evening.
-We also provide the meeting room to a third book club that meets in the morning.
+We also provide the meeting room to a third book club that meets in the morning, in addition to hosting a library staff book club.

 Our summer reading program continues to be popular with preschool through elementary children.
 Teens volunteered at many of the children's programs as well as attending their own programs.
-We used a new way of tracking reading minutes this year with minutes read totaling 373,000.
-Our "store" that allows children to read minutes and be awarded "book bucks" that they can spend, continues to be very popular.
+Children tracked their reading minutes this year with minutes read totaling 445,400.
+Our "store" that allows children to read minutes and be awarded "book bucks" that they can spend, continues to be popular.
 We reach out to the community, getting businesses, organizations and individuals to donate to the program through cash, store items, or sponsoring a program.
 We offered special programs in June and July and hosted a myriad of speakers that both informed and entertained children during our daily programs.
-Through the Yankton County Extension Program, we offered a babysitting clinic for teens and LEGO Robotics.
+Through the Yankton County Extension Program, we offered a babysitting clinic for teens.

-Our adult summer reading program grew in both participants and program numbers this year.
-We once again partnered with the Dakota Territorial Museum and Lewis & Clark Theatre and offered a cemetery walk.
-Dave Hosmer led a Salute to World War II Veterans and we offered other speakers and activities as well.
+For our adult summer reading program, we once again partnered with the Dakota Territorial Museum and Lewis & Clark Theatre and offered a cemetery walk.

-Other special adult programs that were held in 2015 were:
+Other special adult programs that were held in 2016 were:

-- One Book South Dakota discussion and author presentation - Author talks and book signings by several authors, some who were local/regional - Open house and ice cream social in conjunction with the Robert Karolevitz pictorial display.
+- One Book South Dakota discussion and author presentation

+- Author talks and book signings by several authors, some who were local/regional

+- Zentangle presentation

+- Meridian Bridge walk with local historians

+- Armchair traveling program

+- Patriotic Trivia

+- A Traveling Museum of Music, presented by Smithsonian artists Bob & Sheila Everhart

-We continued to hold the following classes: Intro to Facebook, Advanced Facebook, eBooks 101, and monthly craft classes.
-Several sessions of each of these classes were held and well attended.
-The Yankton High School National Honor Society students volunteer at the library twice a month during the school year in our Teen Tech Tutor program.
+We continued to hold monthly craft classes.
+We also premiered an adult coloring program, where adults were invited to come, relax, and join the coloring craze.
+The Yankton High School National Honor Society students volunteer at the library once a month during the school year for our Teen Tech Tutor program.
 The library registers people for thirty minute one-on-one sessions and the teens meet with them and walk them through technology challenges the adults are experiencing.

 We held Drop Everything and Read (D.E.A.R.) day in celebration of author Beverly Cleary's birthday in April.
-We offered a comfy reading chair to City employees and Commissioners, Library Board of Trustee members and the general public to fill our "reading chair" the entire time we were open on April 10.
-Thirty participated in this event.
+We offered a comfy reading chair to City employees and Commissioners, Library Board of Trustee members and the general public to fill our "reading chair" the entire time we were open on April 12.